dotnet/AspNetCore.Docs/aspnetcore/fundamentals/host/generic-host.md

 This article covers the .NET Core Generic Host (<xref:Microsoft.Extensions.Hosting.HostBuilder>).

-The Generic Host differs from the Web Host in that it decouples the HTTP pipeline from the Web Host API to enable a wider array of host scenarios.
-Messaging, background tasks, and other non-HTTP workloads can use the Generic Host and benefit from cross-cutting capabilities, such as configuration, dependency injection (DI), and logging.
+Generic Host differs from Web Host in that it decouples the HTTP pipeline from the Web Host API to enable a wider array of host scenarios.
+Messaging, background tasks, and other non-HTTP workloads can use Generic Host and benefit from cross-cutting capabilities, such as configuration, dependency injection (DI), and logging.

-Starting in ASP.NET Core 3.0, the Generic Host is recommended for both HTTP and non-HTTP workloads.
+Starting in ASP.NET Core 3.0, Generic Host is recommended for both HTTP and non-HTTP workloads.
 An HTTP server implementation, if included, runs as an implementation of <xref:Microsoft.Extensions.Hosting.IHostedService>. `IHostedService` is an interface that can be used for other workloads as well.

-The Web Host is no longer recommended for web apps but remains available for backward compatibility.
+Web Host is no longer recommended for web apps but remains available for backward compatibility.

 > [!NOTE]
 > This remainder of this article has not yet been updated for 3.0.